Wideweb/render-demos/README.md

 <br>

-## Frustrum Culling with binary space partitioning
+## Frustum Culling with binary space partitioning
 There are 5000 objects on the game stage.

 https://github.com/Wideweb/render-demos/assets/3997537/f764f849-2a01-4b76-9695-27ad86d61898

 <br>

-## Frustrum Culling on GPU
+## Frustum Culling on GPU

 There are 6400 objects on the game stage.